How to pin apps to the left side of the Start Menu in Windows 10

-Accessing your most used apps quickly is important so you might want to pin them to your taskbar or to your Start Menu.
-If you’re not sure how to do it, today we are going to explain you how to pin any app to the left side of the Start Menu in Windows 10.
+If you’re not sure how to do it, continue reading this guide.
+We are going to explain you how to pin any app to the left side of the Start Menu in Windows 10.

 Pin to Start command has been available in previous versions of Windows, but now it works a bit differently.
-If you use Pin to Start command it will pin your application to the right side of the Start Menu, not to the left like in previous versions of Windows.
+If you use the Pin to Start command, it will pin your application to the right side of the Start Menu, not to the left — as it did in previous versions of Windows.

 - Open the Start Menu and navigate to All apps.

 - In the All apps section locate the application you want to pin to the left side of Start Menu.

 - Click and hold left mouse button and drag your desired application down to the Back button at the bottom of the Start Menu.